sisufuyu/travel-app-vue/README.md

 The app is developing using JavaScript framework **Vue@2.6.11**, Vue state management **Vuex@3.4.0**,  Vue development tool **Vue Cli@4.5.0** and CSS preprocessor **Stylus**.
 It also use **vue-awesome-swiper@2.6.7** and **better-scroll@1.15.2** for better swiper and scroll effects.

 ## Folder Structure
 - **pages** The app includes 4 pages in total, home page, departure city selector page, attractions detail page.
-The pages are put under **pages** folder.
 - **router** The app routers are defined in index.js under this folder.
 - **common** This folder contains some common components for the app.
 Gallery component for displaying images gallery in attraction detail page, Fade component for image fade animation.
 - **assets** The folder contains styles and iconfont for the app.